When is YSSS 2020?

 How do I apply?

 You will be receiving an email from the YSSS staff with a link to register for the program.
 Registrations will be due Wednesday, March 25th by 11:59pm (Eastern Standard Time).
 Site preference will be given to the scholars that return their registration by the deadline.
 Those scholars that miss the deadline will have to pick from the remaining sites after everyone else has been placed.
+Please note, YSSS is open only to Jack Kent Cooke Foundation scholars.

 What should I bring?